bbvenega/Theme-Park-LT/README.md

 I wanted to create a more engaging and efficient way to log my amusement park visits, including details about the rides, wait times, and other unique aspects of the experience.

 This led to the creation of Theme Park Line Tracker, an application designed to make tracking amusement park visits more enjoyable.
-The app allows users to log their visits to over **XX amusement parks**, track the attractions they ride, and record how long they wait in line.
+The app allows users to log their visits to over **80 amusement parks** and **2,950 attractions**, track the attractions they ride, and record how long they wait in line.
 Additionally, users can set special attributes for each ride, such as using fastpasses, single rider lines, and noting any breakdown times.

 Theme Park Line Tracker transforms the way amusement park enthusiasts manage their park experiences.
 It provides a fun, organized, and interactive way to document their adventures, enhancing the overall enjoyment of visiting theme parks.